Transitioning to Year 7

 Year 7 Parent Meet and Greet

 All Year 7 students and their families are invited to attend an informal BBQ in February of first term.
 This allows all members of the community to interact in a relaxed atmosphere.
-All members of the College Leadership Team, including the Student Leaders and the Year 7 Team are available on the evening to answer any questions families may have.
+All members of the College Leadership Team, including the Student Leaders and their Mentor Group teacher are available on the evening to answer any questions families may have.

 Monitoring of Students

-Mentor Group teachers, Heads of House and the Wellbeing Team meet regularly to discuss concerns with students and develop strategies in order to be able to assist them.
+The student management team, together with the Wellbeing Team and the Assistant Principal meet regularly to discuss concerns with students and develop strategies in order to be able to assist them.
 Parents/Guardians may be notified via the College planner, a telephone call, via SMS or email or interview if deemed necessary.
-Parents are also encouraged to contact their child’s Mentor Group Teacher at any time should they have any concerns regarding their child’s progress.
+Parents are also encouraged to contact the Year 7 Mentor Group Teacher or their Head of House at any time should they have any concerns regarding their child’s progress.

 Challenging and Supporting All Students